Natural Compression for Distributed Deep Learning: Extra Experiments

 \subsubsection{$\ND$ needs exponentially less levels to achieve the same variance}

-In Fig~\ref{fig:bin_comparison_var_xx}, we set the number of levels for $\SDs{u}$ to $u=2^{s-1}$.
+In Figure~\ref{fig:bin_comparison_var_xx}, we set the number of levels for $\SDs{u}$ to $u=2^{s-1}$.
 That is, we give standard dithering an exponential advantage in terms of the number of levels (which also means that it will need more bits for communication).
 We now study the effect of this change on the variance.
-We observe that the empirical variance is essentially the same for both, as predicted by Thm~\ref{thm:expon_better}.
+We observe that the empirical variance is essentially the same for both, as predicted by Theorem~\ref{THM:EXPON_BETTER}.